Miguelos/AndroidSample/README.md

 :construction: Under construction! :construction:

 Sample App for use and practise of different libraries.

 For now it shows a list of Marvel Characters from Marvel API.

+Includes:
+ * Examples of UI testing and Unit testing.
+ * Local Database and Cache for items showed in the list

 ## Features and Libraries
 * Clean Architecture with MVVM